ibm-ecosystem-engineering/Watson-NLP/MLOps/entity-custom-model-k8s/README.md

 ### 1. Save your model

 First, you will export your Watson NLP model from Watson Studio on IBM Cloud.
 In the IBM Cloud Pak for Data GUI, navigate to the page for your Consumer Complaints Classification project.
 Click on the **Assets** tab.
-There you should find a model named `ensemble_mode` stored as a ZIP file.
+There you should find a model named `sire_custom` stored as a ZIP file.

 If the model is not there, go back to the notebook and ensure that you have followed the steps in the notebook: